fathss/CCalc/README.md

 3. 0 - 16 Digits of decimal (2^53 - 1)
 4. 0 - 13 Digits of hex

-Beyond the limitation, the value represented will be less precise
+Beyond the limitation, the value represented will be less accurate

 Warning!<br>
 This code does not have any valid input check. <br>